-

 “Listening.”
 In Transmissions: Critical Tactics for Making & Communicating Research.
 Kat Jungnickel, ed.
 MIT Press.
 2020.

 “Humor, Hoaxes, and Software.
-In Gaming The Metrics: Misconduct and Manipulation in Academic Research.
+In Gaming the Metrics: Misconduct and Manipulation in Academic Research.
 Mario Biagioli and Alexandra Lippman, Editors.
-MIT Press, pp. 271-281.
+MIT Press.
+2020.

 “Law for Whom?”: Responding to Musical and Sonic Illegality in Brazil.
 Sound Studies.
 2018.